Moonpig/tech-test-dotnet-backend/readme.md

      500 bad request.

    - implement error logging so any errors are logged in the database to be looked at and root causes diagnosed.

+   - implemented entity framework and implemented a sql server database with stored the data the API uses.

 Q4.
 What's a technology that you're excited about and where do you see this